Dont forget to edit the Trail Access and Features for hikes that you know

 Large Car Park

 Small Car Park

 Select items to indicate features found along the trail.

 Waterfalls & Lakes

-Silver Creek Circuit Kinglake is a 13.5km, grade 3 Circuit hike located in Kinglake National Park Victoria.
+Silver Creek Circuit Kinglake is a 13.5km, grade 3 circuit hike located in the Kinglake National Park, Victoria.
 The hike should take approximately 4hrs to complete.

 This Silver Creek Circuit Kinglake circuit is a combination of outer routes of the suggested loops for Silver Creek.
 It is quite a scenic walk with a few steep hills to get the lungs going.
 The tracks follow vehicle management tracks.
 The area is still regenerating from the tragic fires.
 There are the cascades roughly halfway along that are worth a look as well.
 Upon arrival there is an information board with a basic map and a series of suggested loops colour coded.